Our Community Impact Partner Programs:

 After-school homework clubs – these take place in areas mainly populated by people living in subsidized housing.
 The major goal of the clubs is homework completion, so that children maintain good academic standing in school.
 Students also learn important social skills, such as problem solving, anger management, and diversity.

-Gather the Women/WINGS – Gather the Women is an economic advancement and personal growth program serving women with very limited financial resources.
+Gather the Women is an economic advancement and personal growth program serving women with very limited financial resources.
 WINGS (Women in Need of Growth and Support) serves young women transitioning out of foster care, who are very susceptible to financial hardship and homelessness.

-Girl Power – a prevention program for potentially at risk, adolescent girls.
+Girl Power is a prevention program for potentially at risk, adolescent girls.
 It is designed to be a leadership program which promotes resiliency, connection, and academic achievement.
 Middle and high school girls set personal and academic goals for themselves, and group leaders help them identify strategies for moving forward and making healthy choices.
 Expert speakers are brought in to complement the curriculum.